 Choosing a fat transfer treatment over other skin rejuvenation treatments offers several benefits, including:

-- No risk of allergic reaction, as you are using your body’s own natural resources
+- You are using your body’s own natural resources

-- The results can last longer than those of other skin treatments, in some cases up to 3 years.
+- The results can last longer than those of dermal fillers.

-- Fat transfers can smooth wrinkles and fine lines in multiple areas of the face.
+- Fat transfers can smooth fine to moderate lines in multiple areas of the face.